ITU-BDSA2025-GROUP4/Chirp/docs/report.md

 These secrets can naturally not be shared without exposing them to the entirety of GitHub, so to test out the functionality please visit the deployed web app on [https://bdsagroup4chirprazor.azurewebsites.net/](https://bdsagroup4chirprazor.azurewebsites.net/).

 ## How to run test suite locally
+### Prerequisites
+Some of the test suite uses Playwright, so ensure it is installed.

+### Running the tests
-The simplest way to run all unit tests is to simply execute the helper script `scripts/run_all_tests.sh` like so.
+Assuming you have local copy of the application repository, the simplest way to run the test suite is to run the helper script from the repository root:
 ```
 ./scripts/run_all_tests.sh
 ```

-Alternatively, tests can be run individually by navigating to the appropriate unit test directory inside the `test` directory and running the .NET test command.
+You can also run tests individually by navigating to the relevant subdirectory within the test directory and running the .NET test command:
 ```
 dotnet test
 ```

+### Description of the test suite
+The test suite consists of unit tests and integration tests, which are found within `./test/Chirp.Core` and `test/Chirp.Infrastructure`.
+These tests ensure the correctness of core application logic and its interaction with infrastructure components.
+Additionally, the test suite contains end-to-end tests and UI tests, which are located in `test/Chirp.Web` and `test/Chirp.Web.PlayWrightTests`.
+These tests verify that the application functions correctly from a user's perspective.

 # Ethics
 ## License